What Makes Water “Hard?”

 There is another simple test called the “Tea Test.”
 Hardness minerals bind with molecules found in regular tea.
 Soft water will make a cup of tea that is the classic orange-brown color, and you can easily see the bottom of the cup.
 The flavor of the tea should be crisp.
 Hard water will make a suspension of those hardness minerals, which makes the liquid muddy and dulls the flavor.

 As a Research Scientist, I have run a series of experiments to investigate claims made by manufacturers of so-called “physical water treatment” devices.
 These typically rely on a fixed magnet, an electromagnet, or some unique property given to an ion exchange resin.
-Among the many claims for these physical devices is that they give water all the properties of being Soft without actually removing the minerals.
+Among the many claims for these physical devices is that they provide water all the features of being Soft without actually removing the minerals.
 The Soap Test is an easy way for anyone to check out the claim that a device will reduce how much soap is needed.
 The Soap Test is considered to be fair because the test is standardized to give consistent results, it is widely available, and is reasonably accurate.
-In tis case we just need to see whether the treated water really does behave like Soft water; if it takes more than a drop of the soap solution to create rich suds then the claim is busted.
+In this case, we need to see whether the treated water does behave like Soft water; if it takes more than a drop of the soap solution to create rich suds, then the claim is busted.

 By: Mark B., Senior Research Scientist